-Implants are an alternative to fat grafting for augmentation of the buttock area.
-They allow for a reproducible augmentation, unlike fat grafting whose outcome can be a little more difficult to predict.
+Dr. Kenkel performs buttock augmentation using specially shaped buttock implants.
+At his Dallas and Frisco practice, he uses implants as an alternative to fat grafting for augmentation of the buttock area.
+Implants allow for a reproducible augmentation, unlike fat grafting whose outcome can be a little more difficult to predict.

 The implants are made of a low bleed silicone elastomer that comes in a round and tear dropped shape.
 The shape and size of the implant is tailored specifically to the patient's needs and dimensions of their buttock.